n-ambati/almabase-backend-developer-task/README.md

 # Almabase Backend Developer Task - Find Duplicate Profiles

+## Assumptions
+* Data will be provided to the program in JSON format.
+* The output from the program is in JSON format.
+* The input to the program (i.e. profiles and the fields to compare) will be provided in the `data.json`.
+* The output of the program (i.e. profiles that are being compared, total matching score, matching attributes, non matching attributes and ignored attributes) will be saved as `result.json`.

 ## Folder Structure
 - **utils.py** contains functions to interact with the json files.
 - **duplicate_finder.py** contains the actual logic to calculate similarity score between two profiles.